Good Faith Compliance

 6. GovernSeal Verification

-It helps create verifiable records for key governance documents, statements, and compliance materials.
+It provides verifiable records for governance documents and actions, including:

-Evidence that a governance document existed at a point in time
+proof a document existed at a specific point in time

 “We had a policy somewhere.”